Quad-Plex/Phisher_Squisher/README.md

 		'password': password,
 	})
  ```
-If proxies need to be used, uncomment line 25 (deleting the #) and add proxies as needed lines 17.
+If proxies need to be used, uncomment line 31 (deleting the #) and add proxies as needed in line 23.
 ```Python
 #s.proxies = proxies
 ```